TransparentHealth/healthcare-trustmark/README.md

 This document was created to standardize the way Identity Assurance Levels are communicated electronically.
 It is based on NIST SP 800-63-3 (Digital Identity Guidelines), where Identity Assuance Levels are defined as `1`, `2`, or `3`.
-The Trustmark adds one additional Identity Assurance Level, `1.5`.  `1.5` is a level to signify some corroborating evidence of identity is givenm but the Identity Assurance Level does not meet Level `2` as defined by NIST SP 800-63-3 (Digital Identity Guidelines).
+The Trustmark adds one additional Identity Assurance Level, `1.5`.  `1.5` is a level to signify some corroborating evidence of identity is given but the Identity Assurance Level does not meet Level `2` as defined by NIST SP 800-63-3 (Digital Identity Guidelines).